One common symptom is a persistent cough or a change in the character of a chronic cough.

 Person's overall health

 For example, in some people with advanced non–small cell lung cancer, treatment includes chemotherapy and radiation therapy before, after, or instead of surgical removal.

 Surgery is the treatment of choice for non–small cell lung cancer that has not spread beyond the lung (early-stage disease).
-In general, surgery is not used for early-stage small cell lung cancer, because this aggressive cancer requires chemotherapy and radiation therapy.
-Surgery may not be possible if the cancer has spread beyond the lungs, if the cancer is too close to the windpipe, or if the person has other serious conditions (such as severe heart or lung disease).
+In general, surgery is not used for early-stage small cell lung cancer, because this aggressive cancer that has often spread beyond the lungs at the time of diagnosis and therefore is treated with chemotherapy and radiation therapy.
+Surgery for non-small cell lung cancer may not be possible if the cancer has spread beyond the lungs, if the cancer is too close to the windpipe, or if the person has other serious conditions (such as severe heart or lung disease).

-Before surgery, doctors do pulmonary function tests to determine whether the amount of lung remaining after surgery will be able to provide enough oxygen and breathing function.
+Before surgery, doctors do pulmonary function tests Pulmonary Function Testing (PFT) Pulmonary function tests measure the lungs' capacity to hold air, to move air in and out, and to absorb oxygen.
+Pulmonary function tests are better at detecting the general type and severity... read more to determine whether the amount of lung remaining after surgery will be able to provide enough oxygen and breathing function.
 If the test results indicate that removing the cancerous part of the lung will result in inadequate lung function, surgery is not possible.
 The amount of lung to be removed is decided by the surgeon, with the amount varying from a small part of a lung segment to an entire lung.